njsmith/zs/doc/format.rst

 Any file which does not begin with the correct ZS magic is not a valid ZS file, and should be rejected by ZS file readers.
-Files with the ``SSZ`` magic are not valid ZS files.
-However, polite ZS readers should generally check for the ``SSZ`` magic, and if encountered, provide a more informative error message while rejecting the file.
+Files with the ``ZSlater`` magic are not valid ZS files.
+However, polite ZS readers should generally check for the ``ZSlater`` magic, and if encountered, provide an informative error message while rejecting the file.

 .. _format-header: